cherylkc/catalog-service/docs/api-references/user-resource.md

 Contains information about the users of the Wordhoard service.

 To have a book in the service, the user must first be added to the service by admin.
-See Add a new user (*coming soon*).

 ## Resource properties